SOC 2 Compliance Requirements: End‑to‑End Guide

 Now, let’s clarify a common mix-up.

-SOC 2 isn’t a certification—it’s an attestation.
+SOC 2 is not a certification, it is an attestation.
 That means an independent CPA firm audits your controls and “attests” that you meet the SOC 2 audit requirements.

 You're not getting a shiny badge, but a report you can share with customers.

 In short?
-SOC 2 shows you take security seriously—and gives your customers peace of mind.
+SOC 2 demonstrates that you take security seriously, which in turn gives your customers peace of mind.

 Who Sets the SOC 2 Requirements?

 It all starts with the AICPA (American Institute of Certified Public Accountants).
-They’re the official body behind SOC 2—they created the framework and define how audits are performed.
+They’re the official body behind SOC 2.
+They created the framework and defined how audits are performed.

 The real rulebook for SOC 2?
 That’s the Trust Services Criteria (TSC).
-These criteria cover five key areas—like Security, Availability, and Privacy—that your controls need to address.
-Your audit is based on how well your systems align with them.
+These criteria cover five key areas like Security, Availability, and Privacy, that your controls need to address.
+Your audit is based on how well your systems align with these criteria.

 It’s intentionally flexible.
-Instead of handing you a fixed checklist, the requirements are risk-based.
+Instead of handing you a fixed SOC 2 checklist, the requirements are risk-based.
 That means you decide which controls are needed based on your business model, tech stack, and threat landscape.

 Why does that matter?

-Because it lets you build a compliance program that actually fits how your company operates—not someone else’s template.
+Because it lets you build a compliance program that actually fits how your company operates rather than following someone else’s template.

 Decoding the Five Trust Service Criteria